hbcbh1999/MacInstallation/README.md

   1. First download this file: com.microsoft.office.licensing.plist
   2. Put this file into /Library/Preferences/
   3. Quit and relaunch (reopen) all Office programs.

+### Step 9: Install Github

+  1. Download and install the latest version of Git.
+  2. Tell Git your name so your commits will be properly labeled.
+Type everything after the $ here:
+     ```
+     git config --global user.name "YOUR NAME"
+     ```
+  3. Tell Git the email address that will be associated with your Git commits.
+     ```
+     git config --global user.email "YOUR EMAIL ADDRESS"
+     ```